Bob Klinger

-Robert Harold Klinger (June 4, 1908 – August 19, 1977) was a professional baseball player who was a right-handed pitcher in Major League Baseball over parts of eight seasons from 1938 through 1947.
+Robert Harold Klinger (June 4, 1908 – August 19, 1977) was an American professional baseball player who was a right-handed pitcher in Major League Baseball over parts of eight seasons from 1938 through 1947.
 He played for the Pittsburgh Pirates and the Boston Red Sox.
 In 265 career appearances he compiled a 66–61 record along with 23 saves, with a 3.68 earned run average and 357 strikeouts.
 His cousin Charlie Hollocher was also a Major League Baseball player.

 Path to the majors

 Klinger played in the minor leagues for nine years (1929–1937) at levels from Class C through Class AA.
 Starting in 1931 he was with teams within the St. Louis Cardinals' farm system; in 1937 he reached the Pacific Coast League with the Sacramento Solons.
 Although he compiled a 19–13 record with the Solons, the Cardinals did not protect him in that year's Rule 5 draft, and he was selected by the Pittsburgh Pirates.